-SLAS212 - MARCH 2000
+SLAS278 - APRIL 2000

-Figure 13
+Figure 17

-using the THS1060 references
+using the THS1050 references

 The option of internal or external reference is provided by allowing for an external connection of the internal reference to the reference inputs.
 This type of reference selection offers the lowest noise possible by not relying on any active switch to make the selection.
-Compensating each reference output with a 1- μ F and 0.01 μ F microwave chip capacitor is required as shown in Figure 19.
+Compensating each reference output with a 1- μ F and 0.01- μ F chip capacitor is required as shown in Figure 18.
 The differential analog input range is equal to 2 (V{REFOUT+} - V{REFOUT-}).
-When using external references, it is best to decouple the reference inputs with a 0.1 μ F and 0.01 μ F chip capacitor as shown in Figure 20.
+When using external references, it is best to decouple the reference inputs with a 0.1- μ F and 0.01- μ F chip capacitor as shown in Figure 19.

-Figure 19.
+Figure 18.
 Internal Reference Usage

-Figure 20.
+Figure 19.
 External Reference Usage

-using the THS1060 clock input
+using the THS1050 clock input

-The THS1060 is a high performance A/D converter.
+The THS1050 is a high performance A/D converter.
 In order to obtain the best possible performance, care should be taken to ensure that the device is clocked appropriately.
 The optimal clock to the device is a low jitter square wave with sharp rise times (<2ns) at 50% duty cycle.
-The two clock inputs (CLK+ and CLK-), should be driven with complimentary signals that have minimal skew, and nominally swing between 0 V and 5 V. The device will still operate with a peak to peak swing of 3 V on each clock channel (around the 2.5 V midpoint), but it could become more duty cycle sensitive under such conditions.
+The two clock inputs (CLK+ and CLK-), should be driven with complementary signals that have minimal skew, and nominally swing between 0 V and 5 V. The device will still operate with a peak-to-peak swing of 3 V on each clock channel (around the 2.5 V midpoint).

 Use of a transformer coupled clock input ensures minimal skew between the CLK+ and CLK- signals.
-If the available clock signal swing is not adequate, a step-up transformer can be used in order to deliver the required levels to the converter's inputs, see Figure 21.
+If the available clock signal swing is not adequate, a step-up transformer can be used in order to deliver the required levels to the converter's inputs, see Figure 20.
 For example if a 3.3 V standard CMOS logic is used for clock generation, a minicircuits T4-1H transformer can be used for 2x voltage step-up.
-This provides greater than 6 V differential swing at the secondary of the transformer, which provides greater than 3 V swings to both CLK+ and CLK- terminals of THS1060.
-The center tap of the transformer secondary is connected to the V{CM} terminal of the THS1060 for proper dc biasing.
+This provides greater than 6-V differential swing at the secondary of the transformer, which provides greater than 3-V swings to both CLK+ and CLK- terminals of THS1050.
+The center tap of the transformer secondary is connected to the V{CM} terminal of the THS1050 for proper dc biasing.

-Both the transformer and the clock source should be placed close to THS1060 to avoid transmission line effects.
+Both the transformer and the clock source should be placed close to THS1050 to avoid transmission line effects.
 3.3 V TTL logic is not recommended with T4-1H transformer due to TTLs tendency to have lower output swings.
 If the input to the transformer is a square wave (such as one generated by a digital driver), care must be taken to ensure that the transformer's bandwidth does not limit the signal's rise time and effectively alter its shape and duty cycle characteristics.
-For a 60 MSPS rate, the transformer's bandwidth should be at least 300 MHz.
-A low phase noise sinewave can also be used to effectively drive the THS1060.
-In this case, the bandwidth of the transformer becomes less critical, as long as it can accommodate the frequency of interest (for example, 60 MHz).
+For a 50 MSPS rate, the transformer's bandwidth should be at least 300 MHz.
+A low phase noise sinewave can also be used to effectively drive the THS1050.
+In this case, the bandwidth of the transformer becomes less critical, as long as it can accommodate the frequency of interest (for example, 50 MHz).
 The turns ratio should be chosen to ensure appropriate levels at the device's input.
-If the clock signal is fed through a transmission line of characteristic impedance Zo, then the secondary of the transformer should be terminated with a resistor of nZo, where n is the transformer's impedance ratio (1:n) as shown in Figure 21.
-Alternatively a series termination can be used at the clock source.
+If the clock signal is fed through a transmission line of characteristic impedance Zo, then the secondary of the transformer should be terminated with a resistor of nZo, where n is the transformer's impedance ratio (1:n) as shown in Figure 20.
+Alternatively a series termination resistor having impedance equal to the characteristic impedance of the transmission line can be used at the clock source.